Rational points on elliptic K3 surfaces of quadratic twist type: Cassels-Schinzel type K3 surfaces

 Then $\#\mathcal{H}^C_1(\BQ)=\infty$. \end{corollary} \begin{proof} Indeed, from the exact sequence \eqref{eq:exactseq2} and inequality \eqref{eq:upperselmer}, we have

-Hence under the assumption (**), the inequalities above are all equalities.
+Hence under the assumption $(**)$, the inequalities above are all equalities.
 So in particular $\Sha^1(\BQ,\mathbf{E}^{2C})[2]=0$.
-This implies that $\mathcal{H}_1^C\simeq_\BQ \BE^{2C}$. \end{proof} \begin{remark} We refer to Cohen's table \cite[p.
-395]{Cohen} for all such $C$'s verifying (*) and (**) less than $10000$.
-However, such numbers are very sparse.
-To the best of the author's knowledge, it is not currently known whether there exist infinitely many congruent numbers verifying (*).
-Even though surfaces in the family \eqref{eq:CS1} can have constant root number $-1$, previous arguments indicate that it seems more difficult to produce rational points on them, as the hyperelliptic curves $\CH_1^C$ parametrizing fibres of \eqref{eq:CS1} have few rational points. \end{remark}
+This implies that $\mathcal{H}_1^C\simeq_\BQ \BE^{2C}$. \end{proof} \begin{remark} Theorem \ref{thm:HP} (2) shows that the validity of (HP) for the surface $\mathfrak{S}^{d,1}$ implies the existence of infinitely many square-free integers $C$ verifying $(*)$ and $(**)$.
+We refer to Cohen's table \cite[p.
+395]{Cohen} for all such $C$'s less than $10000$.
+However, such numbers seem to be very sparse.
+To the best of the author's knowledge, it is even not currently known whether there exist infinitely many congruent numbers verifying $(*)$.
+Even though elliptic surfaces in the family \eqref{eq:CS1} can have constant root number $-1$, preceding results indicate that it seems difficult to produce rational points on them, as the hyperelliptic curves $\CH_1^C$ parametrizing fibres of \eqref{eq:CS1} have few chances to possess infinitely many rational points. \end{remark}